GabrielBrotas/course-platform/README.md

 - students
   - [X] student should be able to login
   - [X] student should be able to register
-  - [ ] student should receive an email when register
   - [X] student should be able to enroll in a course
   - [ ] student should receive an email when enroll in a course
+  - [ ] student should receive an email when register

 - courses
   - [X] an administrator should be able to create a course

+- TODO:
+  - Transform every microservice in a container
+  - Create terraform to deploy services and infrastructure
+  - Monitoring logs (observability)
+  - One Authentication to all api's?

 ## Topics